How to Use T-Cut Scratch Remover & When Not To

-Ultimately, using T-Cut will restore shine initially, but the paint will always fade (due to it being a paint restoration compound, and not a paint) and the best way to give an old car a new lease of colour life would be a new paint job.
+Ultimately, using T-Cut will restore shine initially, but the paint will always fade (due to it being a paint restoration compound and not paint) and the best way to give an old car a new lease of colour life would be a new paint job.
 This can prove expensive.

 When not to use T Cut

-Most of the common incidents which can scratch your car, such as scraping along a low wall, kerb, another car or vandalism (e.g. when cars are “keyed”) leave marks which are too deep for T-Cut to fix.
+Most of the common incidents which can scratch your car, such as scraping along a low wall, kerb, brushing again another car or through an act vandalism (e.g. when cars are “keyed”) leave marks that are too deep for T-Cut to fix.

 If you are unfamiliar with repairs

-Where T-Cut is easy to use, there is still certain level of expertise (and elbow grease) required for applying and using it correctly.
+Where tuct is easy to use, there is still certain level of expertise (and elbow grease) required for applying and using it correctly.
 Using the wrong cloth, or one which has been dropped on the floor, can inflict more damage.
-Due to the paint removal nature of the product, applying too much T-Cut can be an error that is expensive to come back from.
+Due to the paint removal nature of the product, applying too much T Cut can be an error that is expensive to come back from.
 It is unfortunately easy to take off too much paint with the application and reveal bare metal below, particularly on car corners.
 This is not something which can be rectified with wax, and can cost quite a lot of money to repair.

 If you don’t have time for the finish or upkeep

 It’s vital that all excess fluid is removed before finishing the job.
 If too much is left on, or the incorrect colour has been applied to scratches, it can be extremely difficult to remove.
-It’s a time-consuming process and requires additional care afterwards.
+Applying T-Cut is a time-consuming process and requires additional care afterwards.
 If the application of T-Cut is rushed then it can lead to more expensive repairs later on down the line.

 Is T-Cut safe?